 Kirk falling through the atmosphere of Vulcan to catch Sulu.

 And shortly before that, Kirk and Sulu blasting away at the drill.
-This troper is fairly certain that, were he Mr. Abrams, he would have been unable to resist the temptation to put some rock music in that scene.
+You just want to put some rock music in that scene.
 Maybe The Who's "Won't Get Fooled Again".
 Yeah, the same bit the CSI: Miami intro uses.

 "I would rather die in agony, than accept assistance from you."
 "You got it.
 Arm phasers!
 Fire everything we've got!"
 Why, hello there, CaptainJames T. Kirk.
 Welcome back.